eduwass/datastar/sdk/typescript/README.md

 # TypeScript SDK for Datastar

-> **Note:** This SDK supports multiple JavaScript runtimes: Node.js, Deno, and Bun.
-When developing or contributing to this SDK, you'll need to have these runtimes installed to test across all supported platforms.
-The main package.json scripts use Deno for building and testing, so make sure you have Deno installed as your primary development environment.

 ## 🚀 Quick Start Examples

 Choose your preferred JavaScript runtime and get started in seconds: